 If your dental injury or accident causes bleeding to occur, use a strip of sterile gauze and add pressure to the afflicted area.
 This should slow the blood flow within an hour.

 An over-the-counter medication like ibuprofen or acetaminophen can temporarily alleviate pain and swelling.
 Avoid blood-thinning aspirins as they will prevent clotting and may make it difficult to control the flow of blood.
 You can also relieve pain by applying an ice pack to the cheek near the affected area.

 Don’t hesitate to give our South Austin team a call as soon as you’ve gained control of your dental emergency.
 We can help assess the severity of your dental injury, and get you in our office as soon as possible for treatment.

 With same-day appointments, a dentist will address your dental injury the day you call to receive emergency treatment.
 Avoiding an appointment to treat your dental emergency can put you at risk for more serious complications down the road.
 For example, if a broken tooth remains untreated, it could become infected and require a root canal procedure.
 By delaying treatment, you are forced to experience pain that you don’t need to live with.
-We offer same-day emergency dental care to patients in Austin, Dripping Springs, South Lamar and beyond to ensure that you get the treatment you deserve when you need it most.
+We offer same-day emergency dental care to patients in Austin, Sunset Valley, South Lamar and beyond to ensure that you get the treatment you deserve when you need it most.

 Kids and adults lose over five million teeth every year!